How Does Child Custody Work?

-Different types of custody can be awarded to parents and/or potentially non-parents (in certain cases).
+Different types of custody can be awarded to parents and non-parents (in certain cases).
 The main categories of custody are physical custody and legal custody.
 Some of the more common forms of custody awarded include sole custody, joint custody, split custody, and non-parental custody.
 Learn more about each below.

 Parents that are awarded physical custody have the right for their child to live with them.
-Courts can order sole, joint, or split physical custody depending on what is in the best interest of the child.
-The primary caregiver of the child typically has the advantage if they are seeking sole physical custody.
-However, a judge will consider many parameters before giving a final ruling.
+Courts can order sole, joint, or split physical custody depending on what is in the best interest of their child.
+The primary caregiver for the child typically has an advantage if they are seeking sole physical custody.
+However, a judge will consider other parameters before giving a final ruling.

 However, if a parent is deemed unfit to make important decisions in a child’s life, they may not be granted any form of legal custody.

 Parents awarded sole physical custody have the right for their child to live with them and only them.
-In many cases, the parent not awarded custody will have visitation rights.
+In many cases, the parent who is not awarded custody does have visitation rights.
 Different types of visitation can be awarded such as scheduled visitation, reasonable visitation, supervised visitation, and no visitation orders.

 Joint custody can be awarded to parents that do not live together.
-When awarded, parents share the responsibility to make important decisions and/or have physical custody.
+When awarded, parents share the responsibility to make important decisions and physical custody.
 The different types of joint custody include:

 Split custody refers to multiple children being split between the parents in custody cases.
-For example, child A lives with parent A and child B lives with parent B. Splitting siblings can be traumatizing and is not typically recommended by family courts.
-However, it may be awarded if a judge believes that is in the best interest of each child.
+For example, child A lives with parent A and child B lives with parent B. The splitting of siblings can be traumatizing and is not typically recommended by family courts.
+However, it may be awarded when a judge believes that is in the best interest of each child.

-Also referred to as “third-party custody,” non-parental physical and/or legal custody can be awarded to an adult that is not a parent of a child.
-Though rare, judges may decide to grant custody to a family member, neighbor, or close family friend.
-Judges will typically only grant custody to a non-relative if that person previously served as a de facto parent.
+Also referred to as “third-party custody,” non-parental physical and/or legal custody can be awarded to an adult who is not a parent of a child.
+Though rare, judges can decide to grant custody to a family member, neighbor, or close family friend.
+Judges will typically only grant custody to a non-relative if that person has previously served as a de facto parent.

-With regard to family law, a primary caretaker (sometimes called a primary caregiver) refers to the parent that is most responsible for the daily care and upbringing of a child.
+In family law, a primary caretaker (sometimes called a primary caregiver) refers to the parent who is most responsible for the daily care and upbringing of a child.
 Parents that are considered primary caregivers are more likely to receive sole custody if they seek it.

-The primary caregiver can also be a non-parent that is over the age of 18 and has been responsible for the child’s well-being and raising.
-Most judges recognize a child’s need for stability so the primary caregiver plays a major role in the outcome of child custody cases.
+The primary caregiver can also be a non-parent who is over the age of 18 and has been responsible for the child’s well-being and raising.
+Most judges recognize a child’s need for stability so the primary caregiver is a major consideration in the outcome of child custody cases.

-Child custody cases that involve unmarried parents where paternity is established are essentially the same as child custody cases between divorcing or separating parents.
+Child custody cases that involve unmarried parents where paternity is established are essentially processed the same as child custody cases between divorcing or separating parents.
 However, if paternity has not been legally established, the child’s mother will typically retain sole legal and physical custody.
 Fathers that seek custody and/or visitation rights must do so through the court.
-Otherwise, they will not have any parental rights.
+Otherwise, they do not have any legal parental rights.

 In most cases, yes, child custody rulings can be changed.
-It should be noted that temporary orders can typically not be modified (unless there are exceptional circumstances).
-Parents that are not happy with the original child custody order have the right to appeal the ruling or request a child custody modification.
+It should be noted that temporary orders typically cannot be modified (unless there are exceptional circumstances).
+Parents that are not happy with their original child custody order have the right to appeal the ruling or request a child custody modification.